 The term "ICT" means "Intra Company Transfer".
 An ICT permit can be granted to employees who are transferred (seconded) from a foreign company to a German entity of the same company group.

-An ICT permit can be applied for if an employee is being temporarily deputed to a German company entity, which is part of the same company group as the company the employee is employed with.
+An ICT permit can be applied for, if an employee is being temporarily deputed to a German company, which is part of the same company group, as the company the employee is employed with.

-One of the mail characterictica for an ICT permit is that the ICT employee is staying on his home country employment contract, so that he also usually continues to being paid by to receive his salary from his home country employer.
+One of the main characterictics of an ICT permit is that the ICT employee is staying on his home country employment contract, so that he also continues to receive his salary from his home country employer.

-The German company entity provides the employee with the work space and might also give some additional benefits, auch as housing support, a car or add-up payments to the employee.
-Still, no employment relationship is beeing cretaed between the employee and the German entity.
+The German company provides the employee with the work space and might also give to him some additional benefits, such as housing support, a car or add-up payments to the employee.
+Still, no employment relationship is beeing created between the employee and the German entity.

-The issuning of an ICT permit required that
+The issue of an ICT permit required that:

-- the employee has been employed with the company group (with home country employer) for at least 6 months
+- the employee has been employed by the company group (by home country employer) for at least 6 months;

-- the employee - during his stay in Germany - is traeted equally to employees of the same qualification that are employed directly with the German entity
+- the employee - during his stay in Germany - is traeted equally to employees of the same qualification, who are employed directly with the German entity.